ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    </p>
    <p>
       <div style="font-size:120%">
          <h3>Saturday</h3>A slight chance of showers and thunderstorms between 1pm and 2pm.
-Mostly sunny.
-High near 92, with temperatures falling to
+Sunny.
+High near 92, with temperatures falling to around
-         around 89 in the afternoon.
+         89 in the afternoon.
 West wind 3 to 7 mph.
 Chance of precipitation is 20%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Saturday Night</h3>A slight chance of showers and thunderstorms between midnight and 1am.
 Partly cloudy, with a low around 75.
-West wind 1 to
+West southwest
-         5 mph.
+         wind around 5 mph.
 Chance of precipitation is 20%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">